 ‘As an introvert, it’s no surprise that I hate the airport.
-As a regular traveller, however, it’s a necessary evil (mainly because I don’t have my own private jet…yet) to get me to where I want to be…’
+As a regular traveller, however, it’s a necessary evil to get me to where I want to be…’

 I hate airport queues.
 I hate the luggage and the disarray.
 And I really hate people who wait until check in before deciding to rummage through two week’s worth of garishly ugly clothing in a vain attempt to locate their passport.
 Honestly, I side-eye those people all the time.

 Over the years, I’ve picked up a few tips and tricks that have made the wait just that *little* bit more bearable.
 Most of these things involve bars.
-Here are my top tips to avoid all that airport stress…
+Here are my top tips for a stress-free airport experience.

 Sounds obvious, but it never fails to amaze me how many people seem to be clueless when it comes to flying.
 Don’t get me wrong; I once left my passport in a tray at security and then made a rather panicked trip back to find it, so everyone has bad days.
 However, the more organised you are, the better your experience is likely to be.
 Put your tickets and passport in your pocket and KNOW WHERE THEY ARE.
 For the love of God, people.
 Seriously – this will cut down on your stress and that of every person stuck behind you.

 Please don’t pack your iPad at the bottom of your carry on luggage.
 This will mean you’ll then need to root around and remove it from its resting place beneath your underwear (or whatever the hell you keep in there) in order to pass through security.
 Turn everything off and put it at the top of your hand luggage.
 Then, it can be instantly removed without incurring some heavy duty eye-rolling from the person next to you… i.e, me.